iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Mininum Cost Flow Basic Algorithms.md

 >     \end{cases}
 > \end{aligned}
 > $$
 > which is the complementary slackness conditions for the LP.
+Other equivalent description of the conditions exist.

 **Proof**: Skipped.

 ---
 ### **The Dual of the LP**